nixworks/public/news/2012/06/6/index.md

 ##### Marlborough House
 ### [The Jubilee celebrations conclude with a lunch at Marlborough House on Pall Mall attended by Elizabeth II and Commonwealth leaders. ](/news/2012/06/6/the-jubilee-celebrations-conclude-with-a-lunch-at-marlborough-house-on-pall-mall-attended-by-elizabeth-ii-and-commonwealth-leaders.md)
-_Context: Marlborough House, Commonwealth of Nations, Elizabeth II, Pall Mall_
+_Context: Elizabeth II, Pall Mall, Commonwealth of Nations, Marlborough House_

 ##### European Central Bank
 ### [A group of Irish people are thrown out of the European Central Bank in Frankfurt after attempting to hand a letter of protest to the bank's president Mario Draghi. ](/news/2012/06/6/a-group-of-irish-people-are-thrown-out-of-the-european-central-bank-in-frankfurt-after-attempting-to-hand-a-letter-of-protest-to-the-bank-s.md)
-_Context: Frankfurt, Mario Draghi, European Central Bank_
+_Context: Mario Draghi, European Central Bank, Frankfurt_

 ##### Manchester
 ### [Manchester Airport runs out of aviation fuel. ](/news/2012/06/6/manchester-airport-runs-out-of-aviation-fuel.md)